 Hard Problems Meetings – It can sometimes be effective to have a running (say twice a month) meeting where key team members get together to discuss new and existing “hard problems”.
 Not to solve them, but to ensure they are exposed and key team members are aware of them and that there are plans to address them.
 But be careful: Hard problems meetings can get depressing.
 When we were building ActiveX for Internet Explorer 3.0 we had a Hard Problems Meeting that sucked the life out of all of us… the problems were just SO hard.
 We got through it, but it was painful.

-Like all lists, the list is ordered with higher priority things at the top (see the 5 Ps post for thoughts on how to set priorities and use those in conjunction with your group’s stated principles as a framework for prioritizing things).
+Like all lists, the list is ordered with higher priority things at the top (see the 5 Ps post for thoughts on setting priorities and using those in conjunction with your group’s stated principles as a framework for prioritizing things).

-The next step is to quickly narrow the list down to a core set.
+The next step is to narrow the list down to a core set quickly.
 In my experience if we created a list of 100 problems we could quickly get rid of 30-40% using the following tool I learned from coaching soccer:

 When selecting a team of 18 players when 30 have shown up for a 2 hour try-out session coaches have to decide quickly.
 I use the following model: